mhiggins285/command-line-pokemon-battler/README.md

 ## System requirements

-You will need to install Node v16.9.1 and PSQL v12.9 to run this repository.
+You will need to install Node v16.9.1.